MadSkunky/PhoenixRising/README.md

 ### The Team behind this project

 - Belial: The master mind and heart of the team, main designer and the brain behind almost anything.
-- Ikobot: Dataminer, master hacker, tester & coder, a lot of things he found in the game files are the basis of this mod.
+- Ikobot: Dataminer, master hacker, tester & coder, a lot of things he found in the game files are the base of this mod.

-- Voland, Mikey C, Yokes, conductiv, Torinus, Pantolomin, Dorante, mad2342, Valtakunnanvouti ...
+- Voland, Mikey C, Yokes, conductiv, Torinus, Pantolomin, Dorante, mad2342 ...
 Designing, balancing, testing, storytelling and always open to productive discussions.

 - Finally myself, MadSkunky: Coding, design, balancing and testing.